IBM/watson-nao-robot/README.md

 There is a technological revolution taking place in the service industry with the introduction of Robots.
 The Robots are powered by artifical intelligence and are able to perform the roles of a waiter, customer relationship executive, cognitive assistant etc. The capabilties of the robot can be enhanced exponentially by integrating with cloud capabilities.

-This journey demonstrates a scenario where the robot can answer queries on financial data by integrating with IBM Conversation service and IBM Data Science Experience (DSX).
-We will take you through the end to end flow of steps in building an interactive interface between [NAO](https://www.ald.softbankrobotics.com/en/robots/nao/find-out-more-about-nao) Robot, Watson Conversation API & Data Science Experience.
+This journey demonstrates a scenario where the robot can answer queries on financial data by integrating with IBM Assistant service and IBM Data Science Experience (DSX).
+We will take you through the end to end flow of steps in building an interactive interface between [NAO](https://www.ald.softbankrobotics.com/en/robots/nao/find-out-more-about-nao) Robot, Watson Assistant API & Data Science Experience.

 When the reader has completed this journey, they will understand how to:

-* Establish the communication between NAO Robot and IBM Data Science Experience with Watson Conversation.
+* Establish the communication between NAO Robot and IBM Data Science Experience with Watson Assistant.
-* Create the Watson Conversation chat bot application.
+* Create the Watson Assistant chat bot application.
 * Perform statistical analysis on a financial dataset using Jupitor (Python) Notebook on IBM Data Science Experience.